Kota

 • Is employed or self-employed (a form of insurable employment).

-• Has a spouse/civil partner due to give birth or has recently given birth.
+• Has a spouse/civil partner who’s due to give birth or has recently given birth.
 Alternatively, they could be adopting a child or have a spouse/civil partner who is adopting a child.

 • Has enough consecutive weeks of PRSI (Pay Related Social Insurance) contributions.

-Who is a relevant parent?
+How to identify if your employee is a relevant parent?

 In the case of adoption, the spouse of the adoptive mother, the sole male adoptive parent, or the chosen parent in same-sex adoptive couples will be considered the relevant parent.

-If it’s an intercountry adoption that took place outside the State, you must produce a declaration of eligibility and suitability in relation to the child on the day of placement or the expected day of placement.
+If it’s an intercountry adoption that took place outside the State, employees must produce a declaration of eligibility and suitability in relation to the child on the day of placement or the expected day of placement.

-5 FAQs on Paternity Benefit Applications
+5 FAQs on Irish Paternity Benefit Applications

 Below are the answers to some common questions about applying for Paternity Benefit:

-The standard payment for Paternity Benefit is a weekly rate of €274 from January 2024.
-This rate will increase if you have dependants and meet additional requirements.
+From January 2025 onwards, Paternity Benefit is paid at a standard weekly rate of €289.
+This rate will increase if your employees have dependants and meet additional requirements.

 • Working Family Benefit